ai4os/ai4-docs/source/user/howto/deploy/oscar.rst

     print(r.text)

-The script will print the logs, along with the JSON output of the model.
+The script will print the logs, along with the JSON output of the model (in this case, the prediction made by YOLO).

 .. code-block:: console